brennanbrunsvik/Ocean-bottom-seismometer-noise-clustering/README.md

 To get started, simply run **clusterLoopBig.m**.
 See comments in that file to understand how to run different analyses.

 **plot_pen_bar.m** makes the plots that show penalty reduction compilation, from several station characteristics, and multiple hierarchy levels.
-You should be able to immediately run this file from the root folder of this project (even though plot_pen_bar.m is not in the root folder).
+You should be able to immediately run this file.
 See Figure 5 (as of 2022.09.12).
 If you want to re-do the penalty calculations that go into this plot, there are a few steps.
 You have to run clusterLoopBig.m with savePenaltFile = true, over all station characteristics (all datCompSpec), over both layer depths (1 and 3).
 This produces the .mat file that stores the data ploted in plot_pen_bar.m.

 This does not include code to actually calculate Spectra (e.g. the SpecIn.mat and similar files).
 You may need to contact Helen Janiszewski for that code.
 I included the spectra .mat files from our paper in this repository.